-- 4.11 This application is proposing up to 120 new dwellings, including the provision of affordable housing at a rate that complies with the National Planning Policy Framework's 'Golden Rules'.
+4.11 This application is proposing up to 350 new dwellings, including the provision of affordable housing at a rate that complies with the National Planning Policy Framework's 'Golden Rules'.
 This results in a 15% overprovision from the Council's policy requirement to 50%.
-The housing shown on the Illustrative Masterplan within the DAS is reflective of local housing needs and consists of a mix of apartments, detached, semi-detached and terraced homes.
-It is the intention that the affordable dwellings would be integrated throughout the development and be tenure blind to create an integrated community. - 4.12 The tenure split for the affordable housing provision is to be agreed through the determination of the application but is anticipated to be 70% affordable housing for rent and 30% affordable home ownership in accordance with the Council's Housing Development Strategy. - 4.13 Allowance has also been made across the Illustrative Masterplan such that all dwellings meet or exceed Nationally Described Space Standards and are M4(2) Building Regulations compliant for accessible and adaptable dwellings.
-A further 10% of all dwellings will be built to M4(3) Building Regulations standards to meet the needs of wheelchair users and those requiring enhanced accessibility.
+The housing shown on the Illustrative Masterplan within the DAS is reflective of local housing needs and consists of a range of house types and sizes, ranging from smaller 1 and 2 no. bed apartments, through to larger 4 and 5-bedroom detached houses.
+It is the intention that the affordable dwellings would be integrated throughout the development and be tenure blind to create an integrated community.

+4.12 The tenure split for the affordable housing provision is to be agreed through the determination of the application but is anticipated to be 70% affordable housing for rent and 30% affordable home ownership in accordance with GBC's Housing Development Strategy.

+4.13 Allowance has also been made across the Illustrative Masterplan such that all dwellings comply with Nationally Described Space Standards and are compliant M4(2) Building Regulations compliant for accessible and adaptable dwellings.
+A further 10% of the affordable housing provision will be built to M4(3) Building Regulations standards to meet the needs of wheelchair users and those requiring enhanced accessibility.